 Financial instruments are recorded at cost, which approximates fair value, on initial recognition and are subsequently recorded at cost less allowances for impairment.

 All financial assets are assessed for impairment on an annual basis.
-When a decline is determined to be other than temporary, the amount of the loss is reported in the statement of operations and any unrealized loss is adjusted through the statements of remeasurement gains and losses.
+When a decline is determined to be other than temporary, the amount of the loss is reported in the statement of operations.